cosmelab/aedes-local-adaptation/scripts/test_tools/readme_test_scripts.md

 - **Missing optional packages**: Some specialized packages may not be available but don't affect core functionality.

 ### Output Files
-- `/tmp/main_test.log`: Detailed results from main tool testing
+- `logs/main_test.log`: Detailed results from main tool testing
-- `/tmp/gdal_test.log`: Detailed results from GDAL tool testing
+- `logs/gdal_test.log`: Detailed results from GDAL tool testing
-- `/tmp/container_test_summary.txt`: Concise summary of all tests
+- `logs/container_test_summary.txt`: Concise summary of all tests

+Note: All log files are saved to the main `logs/` directory in the project root, not in the scripts directory.

 ## Troubleshooting